Use sales negotiation techniques to save money and increase customer satisfaction.

 If you expect anything less than a satisfactory outcome you will have adopted a Lose/Win position.

-Sales negotiation techniques must be aligned with the purpose.
-Thos who adopt a win/lose or win/don't care attitude use a more combative set of techniques to try and force concessions.
+Sales negotiation techniques must be aligned with the intended purpose.
+Those who adopt a win/lose or win/don't care attitude, use a more combative set of techniques to try and force concessions.

 Business success depends heavily on regular customers so the seller cannot afford to go for anything other than Win/Win.

 Getting value from a purchase or even making it work as intended, often depends on the goodwill of the supplier.
 Prompt and unquestioning replacement or service in the event of any problems allows the buyer to get on with their business.
 The buyer cannot afford to go for anything other than Win/Win either.

 The truth of a negotiator's circumstances may have no influence on his or her determination to win.
 Adopting a Win/Win approach is the most challenging and difficult objective to adopt, particularly when the other party doesn’t.